MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/cosmos-readme.md

 - Change Feed: Processor
 - Change Feed: Read multiple partitions key values
 - Cross-partition ORDER BY for mixed types
+- We recommend upgrading to the latest SDK to use continuation tokens for pagination.
+When using continuation tokens with `enableQueryControl` on cross-partition queries (queries that scan multiple partitions), ensure you set `forceQueryPlan: true` in query options to enforce a deterministic execution plan.
+Without it, query execution behavior may vary across partitions, affecting continuation token consistency.

 ### Control Plane Limitations: